-SOCI2030.
-Quantitative research methods (6 credits); or
+SOCI3030.
+Quantitative sociological analysis (6 credits); or

 SOWK3129.
 Research method in social work and social administration I (6 credits)

 b) Disciplinary elective courses (18 credits):

 Social Sciences and non-Social Sciences students shall select not fewer than 6 credits of core electives for a minor (Social Sciences stream) from the course list provided by the Faculty of Social Sciences and/or the Faculty of Arts.